NH Investment & Securities005940.KS

 The cooperative ownership structure sets the company apart from family-controlled Korean peers: capital allocation and dividend policy are shaped by a farm cooperative federation rather than a chaebol founder.
 Earnings track domestic trading volumes, interest rate movements, and capital markets issuance, and, like other large Korean brokerages, the firm carries exposure to real estate project financing that draws scrutiny in downturns.
 The shares are widely held as a yield vehicle, which makes payout consistency central to the foreign-investor case.

 The firm's lineage runs through several of Korea's best-known financial names.
-It began in 1969 as Lucky Securities, an early brokerage tied to the group that later became LG, and operated for years as LG Investment & Securities.
+It began in 1969 as Hanbo Securities, took the Lucky Securities name after the group that later became LG acquired it in 1983, and operated for years as LG Securities and then LG Investment & Securities.
 Woori Financial Group acquired the business in 2005 and renamed it Woori Investment & Securities, then sold it to NongHyup in a landmark 2014 transaction that merged it with the smaller NH Nonghyup Securities.
 The combined company took the NH Investment & Securities name and now sits inside NongHyup Financial Group, the holding structure the agricultural cooperative federation established in 2012.

 Day to day, the company earns money across several distinct engines.
 Retail customers trade through the QV and Namuh digital platforms, generating commissions and margin-loan interest, while branch advisers gather fee-paying wealth management assets.
 The investment banking division books underwriting and advisory fees from IPOs, bond sales, and merger mandates, and the trading desks issue and hedge structured notes sold to Korean households.
 Its designation as a comprehensive financial investment firm permits balance-sheet businesses such as corporate lending and prime brokerage for hedge funds, and it manages outsourced investment portfolios for pension institutions, a sizable institutional niche.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on NH Investment & Securities
+Commission a full SEC-based report on NH Investment & Securities →

 NH Investment & Securities coverage